-- 38. The Strategic Plan calls for measures "to support and strengthen capacities of governments to prepare for, assess and respond to acute hunger arising from disasters" and also to "support and strengthen resiliency of communities to shocks through safety nets or asset creation, including adaptation to climate change".
-WFP's role in this objective is focused on supporting national governments through a broad range of partnerships which leverage WFP's expertise on vulnerability, food security and nutrition in a broader context focused on building resiliency and local capacity. - 39.
-A major contribution WFP makes in this broader framework is through the vulnerability analysis and mapping (VAM) service.
-VAM supports preparedness, mitigation and response by analysing the food security condition of households most susceptible to natural
+38. The Strategic Plan calls for measures "to support and strengthen capacities of governments to prepare for, assess and respond to acute hunger arising from disasters" and also to "support and strengthen resiliency of communities to shocks through safety nets or asset creation, including adaptation to climate change".
+WFP's role in this objective is

-- and man-made disasters.
+- 39. A major contribution WFP makes in this broader framework is through the vulnerability analysis and mapping (VAM) service.
+VAM supports preparedness, mitigation and response by analysing the food security condition of households most susceptible to natural and man-made disasters.
 VAM undertakes baseline food security and vulnerability analysis studies, and emergency food security assessments when disasters occur; implements food security monitoring; and conducts thematic analyses on current issues such as the impact of high food and fuel prices and global economic shocks on the most vulnerable people. - 40.
-During the high food and fuel price crisis of 2007/08, VAM undertook 40 market assessments, which informed WFP operations along with the work of national governments and partners.
-For the 2009/10 financial and economic shocks it developed an economic shock and hunger index to identify countries most at risk.
+During the high food and fuel price crisis of 2007-2008, VAM undertook 40 market assessments, which informed WFP operations along with the work of national governments and partners.
+For the 2009-2010 financial and economic shocks it developed an economic shock and hunger index to identify countries most at risk.
 VAM regularly conducts assessments to analyse markets, nutrition and urban vulnerability and has revamped its own toolkit to ensure that its analysis covers food assistance elements such as cash, vouchers, nutritious foods, local food purchase and smallholder engagement. - 41.
 Partnerships and national capacity development are crucial to VAM activities.
-Almost all VAM work, including assessments, is undertaken in partnership with national authorities, United Nations agencies, national and international NGOs and/or academic institutions.
+Almost all VAM work, including assessments, is undertaken in partnership with national authorities, United Nations agencies, national and international NGOs and academic institutions.
 In 2011 WFP and FAO developed their first joint strategy to improve information systems for food and nutrition security on the national, regional and global levels, which commits them to national and regional capacity development initiatives.
 In 2012, WFP, the International Food Policy Research Institute (IFPRI) and FAO launched a Food Security Information Network (FSIN), a global community of practice to improve data, analysis and information for effective evidence-based decisions for food security policies and programmes at the national level.
 FSIN will be the foundation for efforts to develop local capacity for responding to food insecurity. - 42.
 WFP's role in supporting national governments and working with partners is outlined in the 2011 policy on disaster risk reduction and management.
 The policy outlines WFP's experience in this area and identified issues to pursue in the future, such as development of a WFP climate change policy.
 Responding to disasters and helping communities and nations to reduce the risk of disasters has been part of WFP's work from its inception, and is a fundamental component of Strategic Objective 2.
-In 2010, half of WFP's programmes which reach 80 million people in total addressed risks of natural disaster and the impact on food security. - 43.
+In 2010, for example, half of WFP's programmes which reach 80 million people in total addressed risks of natural disaster and the impact on food security. - 43.
 For WFP, disaster risk reduction (DRR) means incorporating resilience-building into emergency responses and complementing this with targeted prevention and preparedness activities before a disaster strikes.
 This is an urgent issue as the number of people affected by natural and climate-related disasters, and the cost of responding, are increasing; there is also increasing consensus and political will to mitigate risks for the most vulnerable people and to help communities to build resilience before emergencies occur.
-Gender considerations are an important part of this in that women are often more vulnerable to natural disasters than men.9 - 44.
-Within the broader framework of supporting governments and working coherently with partners, WFP's comparative advantage in disaster preparedness and mitigation derives from its operational nature, field presence, experience in disaster management, local knowledge, early-warning capability and understanding of vulnerability.
+Gender considerations are an important part of this in that women are often more vulnerable to natural disasters than men.9